neondatabase/website/content/docs/security/secure-connections.md

 title: Secure connections
 ---

 Neon requires that all connections use SSL/TLS encryption to ensure that data sent over the Internet cannot be viewed or manipulated by third parties.
-Connections that do not use SSL/TLS are rejected.

-Neon enforces SSL/TLS connections by enabling  `ssl` in PostgreSQL and using only `hostssl` records in the `pg_hba.conf` client authentication configuration file.
-A `hostssl` record matches connection attempts made using TCP/IP, but only if the connection is made with SSL/TLS encryption.
-For related information, see [The pg_hba.conf File](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html), in the _PostgreSQL documentation_.
+Neon rejects connections that do not use SSL/TLS, similar to standalone PostgreSQL with only `hostssl` records in a `pg_hba.conf` client authentication configuration file.

 When connecting via `psql`, you can verify that the connection to Neon uses SSL/TLS by viewing the connection response, which shows the connection protocol (TLSv1.3) and the encryption cipher.
 For example: